 For a list of common questions and concerns about this project, please view our Hinckley Lake Dam Rehabilitation Frequently Asked Questions (FAQ) here.

-This project includes the rehabilitation of Hinckley Dam in the Park District's Hinckley Reservation.
+This project included the rehabilitation of Hinckley Dam in the Park District's Hinckley Reservation.
 The dam, which was completed in 1927, has provided recreation and helped mitigate flooding for nearly a century and created the 87-acre manmade Hinckley Lake.
-Over the next several years, the rehabilitation project will improve the recreational opportunities Hinckley Lake, raise the height of the existing earthen dam embankment that stretches across the northern portion of the lake and rehabilitate the 150-foot-wide concrete spillway to meet modern standards and provide improved protection in the event of severe flooding.
+Over several years, the rehabilitation project improved the recreational opportunities Hinckley Lake, raised the height of the existing earthen dam embankment that stretches across the northern portion of the lake and rehabilitated the 150-foot-wide concrete spillway to meet modern standards and provide improved protection in the event of severe flooding.

 Over the last century, the Rocky River has deposited a significant amount of silt in Hinckley Lake, which varies in depths from 2-16 feet.
-Concurrently with the dam rehabilitation, Cleveland Metroparks will remove excess silt deposits in specific areas of the lake to allow for proper depths for recreation.
+Concurrently with the dam rehabilitation, Cleveland Metroparks removed excess silt deposits in specific areas of the lake to allow for proper depths for recreation.

 See the historical photos below for a glimpse at the original construction of the Hinckley Dam in the 1920s.